sanath-narasimhan/academic-static/content/post/First-Search-engine.md

    .
   }
   </pre>
-  Notice we use a position list to store every index of every occurence of a word in a document.
+  Notice we use a position list to store every index of every occurrence of a word in a document.
   We get **32742** unique words as features for our dataset.
   <pre>